web3privacy/association/README.md

 >
 > (3) Profits from the activities of the association may only be used for the association's activities, including the administration of the association.

+The importance of this organisation in terms of the whole Web3Privacy Now initiative:

+* legal representation of all our activities
+* receiving of donations
+* collection of membership fees
+* redistribution of money
+* communication with suppliers such as venues etc.

 ## Name

 The proposed name is "*Web3Privacy Now, z.s.*".